Research in Ecuador

-IFSS researcher Els Pazmany successfully defended her dissertation on dyspareunia on the 12th of January.
+IFSS researcher Els Pazmany successfully defended her dissertation on dyspareunia.

 Dr. Pazmany studied the role of cognitive-affective and interpersonal factors in the experience of dyspareunia (pain during sexual intercourse) in premenopausal women.
 She also explored underlying brain mechanisms using fMRI methods.You can find a summary of her findings here.

-The Spring semester has come to an end for the students in our IFSS Master Program.
+The semester has come to an end for the students in our IFSS Master Program.

 Dissertation on Sexual Distress

-IFSS researcher Lies Hendrickx successfully defended her dissertation on sexual distress in December.
+IFSS researcher Lies Hendrickx successfully defended her dissertation on sexual distress.